en

 - Providing information and suggestions for behavioural adjustments/ skills improvement.

-Parent Training
+Parent Coaching

 Parents or caregivers usually spend quite some time with their child every day.
 Hence, their interactions can have tremendous influence to the child’s development.
 Through parent training, parents or caregivers can learn how to effectively support their child during daily living activities.
 If the child is currently having individual training, the programs in parent training can match accordingly to boost the learning progress.

-Parent training includes:
+Parent coaching includes:

 - Teach the basic theory and concept related to behaviour adjustment/ supporting strategies to enhance learning skills